chives-network/chivesweave/README.md

 ```

-Step 8: How to check your wallet balance?
+## How to check your wallet balance?

 If you are a miner, the block reward you receive will be retained in 30*24 blocks, and you can use it normally after that.
 Enter the following url into your local machine's browser to check reserved rewards balance: